-The Seminary has two financial aid programs which are supported by federal funds.
-These are loans (Direct Loans) and the Federal Work Study Program.
-To be eligible for either of these patterns of financial aid, a student must be making satisfactory progress toward educational objectives.
-Students receiving Federal Financial Title IV loans should refer to the Student Handbook concerning satisfactory academic progress.
-A normal full-time schedule consists of 27 hours per year, but a half-time student can take 15 hours per year.
+The Seminary offers students the ability to receive Federal Direct Student Loans.
+These loans must be repaid.
+Assistance that is funded in whole or in part by the federal government is administered according to federal guidelines covering the particular program.
+Student must be enrolled at least half-time, and be American citizens or eligible non-citizen with a social security number.
+To continue eligibility, a student must be making satisfactory progress toward educational objectives.
+Refer to the Student Handbook concerning satisfactory academic progress.

 Every effort is made to help students avoid accumulating debt.
-Therefore, denominational and other educational loans are also available to help students attend the Seminary.
-These low-interest loans do not carry interest until the student finishes school or withdraws.
+Therefore, denominational and other educational loans are also available to help students attend Seminary.
+These low-interest loans do not carry interest until the student finished school or withdraws.
 The repayment period is normally six to 10 years.
-Seminary financial aid administrators do not recommend that students apply for loans once their college and Seminary debt load reaches \$20,000.
+Seminary financial aid administrators do not recommend that students apply for loans once their college and Seminary debt loan reaches \$20,000.